 Interactive Voice Response (IVR) is a commonly-used first line of interaction for a client who is trying to get in touch with a company or business.
 There are countless guidelines and published articles concerning ways to set up an IVR in the most convenient and positive way.
 Still, there are some clients and consumers who find the voice prompts and IVR menus as frustrating especially when they specifically want to speak with a live agent or a representative of the company.

-IVR’s are usually configured depending on the system used, nature of business and company set up.
-In general, they have standard features which are geared towards creating a direct and clear-cut interaction which can guide callers accordingly.
+IVR’s are usually configured depending on the system used, nature of business, and company set up.
+In general, they have standard features which are geared towards creating a direct and clear-cut interaction that can guide callers accordingly.